 Most people travel because they want to expand their horizons and make their lives larger.
 However, taking a San Francisco to the redwoods road trip is guaranteed to make you feel small.
 At least relative to the towering Coast Redwoods that populate Northern California.
 But this trip is so worth it.
 There is something so absolutely peaceful about walking among these gigantic trees.
 The forest is lovely, it smells great and it’s a testament to California’s conservation ethic that these groves remain for us to enjoy.

-And we want to help you enjoy it as well.
-So, this guide will give you a detailed itinerary for driving from San Francisco to Redwood National Park (and back again).
+We want to help you get the most out of this trip and our guide will give you a detailed itinerary for driving from San Francisco to Redwood National Park (and back again).
 It includes the key redwood parks, scenic drives, advice on where to stay, quirky roadside attractions and a map.

 You are going to fall in love with these trees!
 So, to get some inspiration for future redwoods road trips, check out our guide to ALL 43 California redwood parks.
 It includes groves in the San Francisco Bay Area, Central Coast and the Sierra Nevada range.

 San Francisco to the Redwoods Road Trip FAQ